tusia313/brygadziaki.pl/README.md

-# 🦊 brygadziaki.pl
+# 🦊 www.brygadziaki.pl
 My first website (at my first job!) that's been published.
-Here I was a UI/UX designer and doing front (with some little js animations). :)
+Here I was a UI/UX designer and front-end.
+The site has 4 subpages, but ofc the main page was the most absorbing (and a calender with reservation, what a dreadful memories I have xD).

 ![first page](screen_1.png)